OpenActiveSA/newopen/mobile/README.md

-# Open Active Mobile App
+# Open Farm Mobile App

-The mobile app for the Open Active tennis booking system, built with React Native and Expo.
+The mobile app for the Open Farm tennis booking system, built with React Native and Expo.
 Now uses your custom backend instead of Supabase!

 ## 🚀 Quick Start